 As an interesting aside, although cheat curls weren’t noticeably better at stimulating biceps growth, they were quite a bit better at stimulating the muscles in our upper backs, making them more of a compound movement.

-Anyway, what we’re seeing here is that none of the curl variations are working our biceps as hard as weighted chin-ups:
+What we’re seeing here is that none of the curl variations are working our biceps as hard as weighted chin-ups:

 - Barbell Curl: 95 mean biceps activation, 138 peak